We know that the decision to file a whistleblower claim is very difficult.

 - Do you have evidence that supports your allegations?

 - Tangible evidence is helpful to launch a whistleblower case, but it isn’t a requirement.
 A case can be built in certain instances if the whistleblower has detailed knowledge of the violations.

 - How old is the information about the wrongdoing?
 Have the practices stopped or are they ongoing?

 - If the illegal or harmful practices occurred years ago and are no longer occurring, then there may be problems with a statute of limitations.

 - Does your matter meet the specific requirements for a whistleblower case or claim?

 - Each government whistleblower program has specific requirements.
 For instance, a SEC whistleblower claim must help the SEC recover more than $1 million in order for the whistleblower to qualify for a reward.
-For more on this, see False Claims Act, SEC Whistleblower Program, CFTC Whistleblower Program and IRS Whistleblower Program.
+For more on this, see our pages about the False Claims Act, the SEC Whistleblower Program, the CFTC Whistleblower Program, and the IRS Whistleblower Program.